ssopic/JiggleCoord/README.md

 ## Summary

-This package provides a robust solution for reverse geocoding geographical coordinates (**returns the address details and merges them into a dataframe**), a task often complicated by points falling on administrative boundaries.
+This package provides a robust solution for reverse geocoding geographical coordinates (**returns the address details and merges them into a dataframe**), a task often complicated by points falling on administrative boundaries which results in the coordinate mobing to that boundaries official location, obfuscating where the location actually is.
 It intelligently addresses this challenge by employing a "snowflake" perturbation strategy, where it systematically tests nearby coordinates to "escape" the boundary and find a valid, non-ambiguous location.
 This functionality is seamlessly integrated with pandas DataFrames, allowing for efficient and reliable geocoding of large datasets for data science and analysis.

 ## Features